MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/shell-launcher/configuration-file.md

 | `2` | Shut down the device |
 | `3` | Do nothing |

 These actions can be used as default action, or can be mapped to a specific exit code.
-Refer to [Shell Launcher](/windows-hardware/customize/enterprise/wesl-usersettingsetcustomshell) to see how use these codes with Shell Launcher WMI.
+Refer to [Shell Launcher](/windows-hardware/customize/enterprise/wesl-usersettingsetcustomshell) to learn how to use these codes with Shell Launcher WMI.

-To configure these actions with Shell Launcher CSP, use below syntax in the Shell Launcher configuration xml.
 You can specify at most four custom actions mapping to four exit codes, and one default action for all other exit codes.
-When app exits and if the exit code is not found in the custom action mapping, or there is no default action defined, it will be no-op, i.e. nothing happens.
-So it's recommended to at least define DefaultAction.
-[Get XML examples for different Shell Launcher v2 configurations.](https://github.com/Microsoft/Windows-iotcore-samples/tree/develop/Samples/ShellLauncherV2)
+When an app exits, and if the exit code isn't found in the custom action mapping, or there's no default action defined, nothing happens.
+For this reason, you should at least define `DefaultAction`.

 Example: